 In my fantasy world, every corner of my home would be in perfect order 90% of the time.
-But, like you, I get busy or I have better things to do than to organize my linen closet.
+But, like you, I get busy or I have better things to do than to fuss over every room.

 Organized Linen Closet for Real Life